ceph/cbt/README.md

 Where `<user>` is the user that will have password sudo access.
 Please see your OS documentation for specific details.

+In addition to the above, it will be required to add all osds and mons into the list of known hosts for ssh in order to perform properly.
+Otherwise, the benchmarking tests will not be able to run.

+Note that the pdsh command could have difficulties if the sudoers file requires tty.
+If this is the case, commend out the `Defaults requiretty` line in visudo.

 ## DISK PARTITIONING